OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 ## Performance impact of WPForms

-Surprisingly, the amount of network requests increased by 55%.
+Surprisingly, the amount of __network requests increased by 55%__.
 The page load time increased by an additional 137 ms, while the DOM content load time more than doubled.

 | Before WPForms                                                                                                      	| After WPForms                                                                                                       	| Increase                                           	|
 |---------------------------------------------------------------------------------------------------------------------	|---------------------------------------------------------------------------------------------------------------------	|----------------------------------------------------	|